 Skip to content

-Post Author - Elena Prokopets Elena Prokopets Last Updated:
+Post Author - Rebecca Noori Rebecca Noori Last Updated:

 The labor market never sits still, so every year, we’re challenged with new recruitment trends.
 While it might feel exhausting trying to keep up, understanding what’s happening on the market (and why) is the only way to improve your hiring strategy.

-From changes in talent acquisition strategies to shifting employee preferences regarding remote and hybrid work, let’s first recap the impact of top hiring trends of the past few years on today’s market then analyze what’s on the agenda for 2024.
+From gaping skills gaps to shifting employee preferences regarding remote and hybrid work, let’s first recap the impact of top hiring trends of the past few years on today’s market — then analyze what’s on the agenda for 2025.

 Professional resume writers, job coaches, and other online tools have been around for decades.
 AI is just another version of the same.
 So, well-trained HR managers are well aware that the resumes they’re reviewing may not have been written by the candidates (and that’s one reason why Toggl eliminated resume screening long ago).